-Measurement: State and federal housing programs define affordable housing as costing no more than 30% of household income for monthly rent or mortgage payments, insurance, and utilities.
-Special tabulations of the 1990 Census were prepared, using the classifications of the US Department of Housing and Urban Development for family income ranges, to support the elaboration of Comprehensive Housing Affordability Strategies (CHAS) by local governments.
-Information is provided separately for renters and owners, for lowincome households (20% or more below the median county household income) and very low-income households (50% or more below the median county household income).
+Measurement: Federal and State housing programs define affordable housing as costing no more than 30% of household income for monthly rent or mortgage payments, insurance, and utilities.
+Standard census tabulations present estimates of renter and owner households with a "cost burden" (spending more than 30% for housing) for all households and for specified dollar income ranges.
+However, in order to meet the needs of the US Department of Housing and Urban Development for program-defined family income ranges, to support the elaboration of Comprehensive Housing Affordability Strategies (CHAS) by local governments, special tabulations of the 1990 Census were prepared.
+This information is provided separately for renters and owners, for lowincome households (20% or more below the median county household income) and very low-income households (50% or more below the median county household income).